sequentialread/password-manager/ReadMe.md

 ## Encryption Key User Interface Disclaimer

- You are allowed to use whatever seed you want for your 256 bit AES key.
+ You are allowed to use whatever seed you want for your AES key.
 If you pick a weak seed and get hacked, that is your fault.
 The application warned you about it.
 It was even red, bold and underlined!

- The application includes an HMAC/mouse-movement based entropy generator to create a secure key encoded in base 10,000.
+ The application includes an HMAC-SHA256/mouse-movement based entropy generator to create a secure ~128 bit key, encoded in base 10,000.
 It will appear as a collection of a few english words/phrases.
 An example:

  `bedrooms confirmation decor generic wondering temperatures bm retreat beer`